Introduction Scientific Computing (WISB356), 2025/2026

 scientific computing by some case studies from various application areas.
 Topics treated are widely used techniques

-from numerical linear algebra such as the solution of linear systems and eigenvalue problems, within the context of an application such as computing the square root of a matrix (connected to fractional derivatives and Levy flights in epidemiology simulation models) or the processing of images obtained by an MRI scanner.
+from numerical linear algebra such as the solution of linear systems and eigenvalue problems, within the context of an application such as computing the square root of a matrix (connected to fractional derivatives and Levy flights in epidemiology simulation models).
 We will also study algorithms for numerically solving space-fractional (and other) partial differential equations.

 Both theoretical aspects and practical, software-related